Influence of graphene on the electronic and magnetic properties of an iron(III) porphyrin chloride complex

+Numerous studies have focused on iron porphyrin complexes and similar systems, employing diverse theoretical approaches to unveil the ground state spin configuration of iron. \cite{berryman_balancing_2015,nachtigallova_isolated_2018,antalik_ground_2020} Our results are in agreement with these studies, including the predicted high spin ground state and relaxed Fe-N distance of 2.085 Å for \ce{[Fe^{III}(P)(Cl)]} which closely aligns with the range associated with high-spin configurations.
+Our focus therefore turns to the interaction of the complex with a carbon-based environment, represented here by a graphene sheet as this type of environment is expected in \ce{FeN4} catalyst materials.

-To evaluate the interaction of [Fe(OEP)(Cl)] with a graphene sheet, as shown in Figure \ref{Fe-P_str}, the molecule was deposited on graphene sheets of sizes 8$\times$8 and 6$\times$6.
+\textbf{Interaction with a graphene surface}.
+To evaluate the interaction of [Fe(P)(Cl)] with a graphene sheet, as shown in Figure \ref{Fe-P_str}, the molecule was deposited on graphene sheets of sizes 8$\times$8 and 6$\times$6.
+We find small differences in the results for the 8$\times$8 and 6$\times$6 graphene cases.
+While we here focus on the 8$\times$8 graphene sheet representation since computational cost was not a concern, future studies may use the smaller 6$\times$6 graphene sheet size.
 Four possible interaction sites were considered as starting points: (i) ``hollow'', where the centers of the iron complex and a central benzene ring align, (ii) ``on-top'', where the center of the iron complex is placed directly above a carbon atom, (iii) ``bridge 1'' and (iv) ``bridge 2'', where the center of the iron complex is placed above a C-C bond, see Figure \ref{Fe-P_rel}.